-Leonardo co-founded the Quirky Kid Clinic and publishing house in 2007.
+Leonardo Rocker co-founded the Quirky Kid Clinic and publishing house in 2007.
 He has a Bachelor of Business Administration (Marketing) and a Master of International Social Development from the University of New South Wales.
 Leonardo has extensive international experience in the corporate sector.
-He was based in Boston (USA), Puebla (Mexico) and Curitiba (Brazil) during his role at Volkswagen/Audi, specializing in troubleshooting complex problems.
+He was based in Boston (USA), Puebla (Mexico) and Curitiba (Brazil) during his role at Volkswagen/Audi, specialising in troubleshooting complex problems.
+Leonardo has been named one of Australia’s Top 50 emerging leaders by The Sydney University and BOSS Magazine (2015).

 During November 2010, Leonardo completed an Internship in New Delhi, India with the Centre for Refugee Research (CRR) where he collaborated with community development strategies for refugees from Burma, Somalia and Afghanistan as well as participating in the UNHCR dialogue with women and girls.
 For 4 years, Leonardo consulted for STARTTS (Service for the Treatment and Rehabilitation of Torture and Trauma Survivors).
 The project titled Communities in Cultural Transition Project (CiCTP) panel aimed to assist non-funded associations and groups from newly arrived small and emerging refugee communities like the Mandaean, Karen, Hazara, Sierra Leonean, Liberian, South Sudanese, Burundian and Congolese, to develop governance and leadership capacity.